ttarnok/instrument-swap-api/README.md

 4. Clone the project code from GitHub.
 5. To see development options, run ```make help``` from the project's root directory.

+To run the application in a local development environment make sure the necessary environment variables are set then ```make docker/compose/up``` and then ```make docker/logs``` is a good starting point.

+There is a `/postman` folder in the project root which contains an exported [Postman](https://www.postman.com) collection where you can try the provided API endpoints in action.
+Before you run the collection, please make sure the baseURL Collection variable is set properly according to the current application URL.

 ## Usage

 Running the application with the ```--help``` or ```-h``` flags will display the possible command-line options and exit.